 The throttle body service involves cleaning the throttle body with a special cleaning solution and removing carbon deposits from the throttle valve.
 In some cars, the idle speed must be re-learned after the service was done.
 The throttle body service is not very expensive, ranging from $60 to $150 depending on the complexity.

 Is it worth to do this service if your car is regularly maintained and your engine runs smoothly?
 We would not recommend it unless the throttle body is really dirty and your mechanic thinks that it may cause problems.

 Is it easy to check the throttle body condition?
 In most cars, it's not very difficult.
 The throttle body is installed at the intake manifold and to check its condition your mechanic may have to remove the intake boot.

 Is it possible to clean the throttle body as a DIY project?
 Some manufacturers require a very specific procedure to clean the throttle body.
 If not done properly, the throttle body might get damaged and it's an expensive part to replace.
-For this reason, we would strongly suggest to consult the manufacturer's service manual or have this service done by a qualified technician.
+For this reason, we would strongly suggest consulting the manufacturer's service manual or have this service done by a qualified technician.